 We work with dozens of accomplished and award-winning comedic writers who have worked on brands like Geico, Comcast, Twitter, Oculus, Old Spice, Budweiser and more.

-As a stand-up comedian himself, David has a large network of talented peers that we bring into our creative development and evaluation process.
+We have a large network of talented and hilarious comedians that we bring into our creative development and evaluation process.

 Strategy comes first—our strategists work with you to make sure we know exactly what you want to communicate.
 Once we figure that out, then we go to work making it funny.